Atomship: Death of Nathan Slade and Watership Down

 Derek Pardoe announced on the band's Facebook and MySpace pages that guitarist Nathan Slade died on December 5, 2009.
 The cause of death was an accidental drug overdose on a prescription medicine.
 The band then recruited guitarist Jesse Duncan to fill the vacant guitar slot.
 After Slade's death, the band reverted their name back to Watership Down.

 On June 15, 2010, Derek posted the following on YouTube:

 "Self Recorded Demo coming soon.
 Thank you all for being so patient while Chad and I took time to deal with the loss of Nathan and took our time deciding if we would play again as Watership Down and release what work we had done with Nathan including some new music we had written together."
 In addition to some songs recorded for Let Us Sleep Awhile, confirmed songs on the album are "Come Back" and "Seven Months".
-The former is where Derek announced the above, and can be viewed here The latter was featured in Derek Pardoe's tribute to Nathan Slade, which can be viewed here On August 27, 2010, an article about the group was featured in the South Mississippi newspaper the Sun Herald.
+The former is where Derek announced the above.
+The latter was featured in Derek Pardoe's tribute to Nathan Slade.
+On August 27, 2010, an article about the group was featured in the South Mississippi newspaper the Sun Herald.
 In the article, the band's new guitar player, Jesse Duncan was announced.
 "I was out for a long enough time.
 People have asked me to play in other projects, but I don't think I'm ever going to stand on a stage again without Chad," Pardoe stated when asked if he will play live.
 "The way to beat anxiety is by realizing that you cause it.
 I had some hard times, and there was a period when people thought all I did during the day was panic.
 But things become more important than anxiety.
 You become stronger for the experience, though."
 Touring bassist Roy Williams is involved in the making of the new album, which was set to be released in 2012.